 The groundwater bore network comprises:

-- 10 monitoring wells around the General Solid Waste (Putrescible) (GSWP) landfill (identified as GW27 to GW36)
+- four monitoring wells around the General Solid Waste (Putrescible) (GSWP) landfill (identified as GW31 to GW35)

-- 6 wells installed around the General Solid Waste (Non-Putrescible) (GSWNP) landfill (identified as GW46 to GW51)
+- four wells installed around the General Solid Waste (Non-Putrescible) (GSWNP) landfill (identified as GW46 to GW51)

-- 2 wells installed at the former building and demolition waste (FBDW) site (GW42 and GW43).
+- two wells installed at the former building and demolition waste (FBDW) site (GW34 and GW42).